kbot7/NgrokAspNetCore/README.md

 # Credits
-- Original project by kg73: https://github.com/kg73/NgrokAspNetCore
+- doug62 - enabled .NET Core 3 and Linux support
-- Fork that enables .NET Core 3 and Linux support by doug62 - which this project is based on: https://github.com/doug62/NgrokAspNetCore/tree/linux-core3
+- ffMathy - improved testing and linux support, and various other fixes
 - Original project for Visual Studio by dprothero: https://github.com/dprothero/NgrokExtensions

-# Ngrok.AspNetCore
+# Ngrok for Asp.Net Core
 Extensions to start Ngrok automatically from the AspNetCore pipeline.
 Useful to enable for local development when a public URL is needed.

 ## Setting it up